-Minsk, the capital of Belarus, will host the 2014 IIHF World Championship.
+Minsk, the capital of Belarus, hosted the 2014 IIHF World Championship.

 Belarus got 75 votes in the race for hosting the 2014 IIHF World Championship at the Annual Congress of the International Ice Hockey Federation in Bern and beat the other candidates - Hungary (24 votes), Latvia (3) and Ukraine (3).

-IIHF officials and international ice hockey stars (video) have spoken very highly of Minsk Arena.
+IIHF officials and international ice hockey stars (video) had spoken very highly of Minsk Arena.

-Currently about 40 projects in the Belarusian capital are being implemented by hotel operators from Belarus and abroad (Kempinski, Mаrriott, Hilton).
-A number of new and renovated hotels with various star ratings to accommodate 3,000 people will have opened by the spring of 2014.
-Guests of the 2014 IIHF World Championship will be able to choose from a total of 43 hotels and 12 halls of residence of which seven are part of the new complex Student Village.
+Guests of the 2014 IIHF World Championship were able to choose from a total of 43 hotels and 12 halls of residence of which seven were part of the new complex Student Village.

-Official participants of the world championship, teams, referees, IIHF officials and journalists, will be accommodated in the hotels Minsk, President Hotel, Europe, Crowne Plaza, Victoria-1, Victoria-2, Victoria-Olymp, Garni, Renaissance, Robinson Club, Narochanskaya, Svisloch and Belarus.
+Official participants of the world championship, teams, referees, IIHF officials and journalists, were accommodated in the hotels Minsk, President Hotel, Europe, Crowne Plaza, Victoria-1, Victoria-2, Victoria-Olymp, Garni, Renaissance, Robinson Club, Narochanskaya, Svisloch and Belarus.

-The fans will be able to stay in the city’s hotels, hostels, halls of residence and a Fan Village.
+The fans were able to stay in the city’s hotels, hostels, halls of residence and a Fan Village.

-The official tour operator of the 2014 IIHF World Championship, the company TsentrKurort, offers convenient packages which include match tickets, travel tickets for all types of transport in Minsk, sightseeing and other services.
+The official tour operator of the 2014 IIHF World Championship, the company TsentrKurort, offered convenient packages which included match tickets, travel tickets for all types of transport in Minsk, sightseeing and other services.

-An additional runway will be built at the Minsk National Airport.
-All major international motorways crossing Belarus will be made four-lane.
+An additional runway was built at the Minsk National Airport.
+All major international motorways crossing Belarus were made four-lane.

-Four new traffic interchanges will be constructed to ease the traffic near the ice arenas, additional metro stations will be built, and the city commuter train service will be introduced.
+Four new traffic interchanges were constructed to ease the traffic near the ice arenas, additional metro stations were built, and the city commuter train service was introduced.

 The problem of terrorism in Belarus is nonexistent, and the crime rate is low.
 Belarusian people are tolerant and hospitable.

 Not all Minskers speak foreign languages.
-The Education Ministry in cooperation with youth organizations will recruit volunteers with foreign language skills to help guests and participants of the 2014 World Ice Hockey Championship.
-The volunteers will be deployed in all public places of the city.
+The Education Ministry in cooperation with youth organizations recruited volunteers with foreign language skills to help guests and participants of the 2014 World Ice Hockey Championship.
+The volunteers were deployed in all public places of the city.

-The 2014 IIHF WC playing scheme will remain the same as for the 2012 and 2013 tournaments.
-This means that 16 teams participating in the preliminary round will be divided in two eight-team groups.
-After the first stage four best national teams from each group advance to the quarterfinal.
+The 2014 IIHF WC playing scheme remained the same as for the 2012 and 2013 tournaments.
+This means that 16 teams participating in the preliminary round were divided in two eight-team groups.
+After the first stage four best national teams from each group advanced to the quarterfinal.

-Tickets for the 2014 IIHF World Championship are available at the box offices of Belarus and online.
-The organizers of the championship have concluded an agreement with foreign partners to sell tickets in other countries.
+Tickets for the 2014 IIHF World Championship were available at the box offices of Belarus and online.
+The organizers of the championship had concluded an agreement with foreign partners to sell tickets in other countries.

-During the IIHF World Championship two fan zones and three hospitality zones will be operating in Minsk.
+During the IIHF World Championship two fan zones and three hospitality zones were operating in Minsk.

-Those who will be left without tickets for matches will be able to watch games on huge screens in the fan zones located next to the main arenas of the championship, Minsk Arena and Chizhovka Arena.
+Those who had been left without tickets for matches were able to watch match highlights on huge screens in the fan zones located next to the main arenas of the championship, Minsk Arena and Chizhovka Arena.

-Cafes, restaurants, souvenir shops and ice hockey stores will be open, too.
-Retail outlets will offer beer (no strong alcoholic drinks will be available).
-A variety of entertainment programs will be offered.
-Entrance to fan zones will be free.
+Cafes, restaurants, souvenir shops and ice hockey stores were open, too.
+Retail outlets offered beer (no strong alcoholic drinks will be available).
+A variety of entertainment programs were offered.
+Entrance to fan zones was free.

-Three hospitality zones will be set up in Minsk to offer entertainment programs and broadcast and rebroadcast matches.
-Souvenirs will be available there, too.
-Hockey enthusiasts will be offered to taste traditional Belarusian dishes and to chill out.
+Three hospitality zones were set up in Minsk to offer entertainment programs and rebroadcast matches.
+Souvenirs were available there, too.
+Hockey enthusiasts were offered to taste traditional Belarusian dishes and to chill out.

-The zone near the Student Village will be open until 03h00, while two other zones will close at midnight.
-Opening hours of the hospitality zone near the Sports Palace will be extended to 03h00 on 9 May and from 22 to 25 May.
+The zone near the Student Village was open until 03h00, while two other zones will close at midnight.
+Opening hours of the hospitality zone near the Sports Palace were extended to 03h00 on 9 May and from 22 to 25 May.

-In May Minsk shops will be open until 23h00 and restaurants until 06h00.
+In May Minsk shops were open until 23h00 and restaurants until 06h00.